-It will soon be summer and your residence will be getting plenty toasty.
-But, what really makes sweat bead on your brow is the thought of buying a new air conditioner unit to survive the summer.
+It will soon be summer, and your residence will be getting plenty toasty.
+But, what makes sweat bead on your brow is the thought of buying a new residential HVAC system to survive the summer.
 How can you possibly know what to ask your HVAC contractor, which air conditioning system to buy, and how it will affect your energy bill?
 Then, what if you live in an apartment building that has a restriction on window units.

 Well, don’t break a sweat, because we have got all the information right here.

 The key to comfortable and cost-effective cooling is to find the AC unit that fits your space.
-If you choose a unit that is too small, it will be constantly running to keep up with the rising heat.
-If you have a unit that is too powerful the room will cool very quickly.
+If you choose a too-small unit, it will constantly run to keep up with the rising heat.
+If you have a unit that is too powerful, the room will cool very quickly.
 So quickly that it will turn off before the humidity has been removed from the room, giving the atmosphere a clammy/refrigerator feel to it.
-Furthermore, shorter power cycles have greater strain on the machine shortening its lifespan.
+Furthermore, shorter power cycles have a more significant strain on the machine, shortening its lifespan.

 Energy efficiency is another factor.